Doctor of Philosophy (Ph.D.) in Psychology

 Bryan Porter, Graduate Program Director (757-683-4458)

-The Psychology Department offers Ph.D. programs in three content areas:
+The Psychology Department offers Ph.D. programs in four content areas:

-- Applied Experimental Psychology prepares students for research or academic careers in areas such as developmental psychology, community psychology, and health psychology.
+- Applied Experimental Psychology prepares students for research or academic careers in areas such as developmental psychology, cognitive psychology, community psychology, and health psychology.

 - Human Factors Psychology prepares students as scientists/ practitioners with expertise in areas of human factors such as military simulation, surface and air transportation, medical simulation and error analysis, and team processes.